Agriculture in the Middle Ages: Livestock

 Livestock was more important in northern Europe than in the Mediterranean area where dry weather in summer reduced the fodder available for animals.
 Near the Mediterranean, sheep and goats were the most important farm animals and transhumance (seasonal movement of livestock) was common.
 In northern Europe cattle, pigs, and horses were also important.
 Mediterranean soils were lighter than those commonly found in northern Europe, thus reducing the need of Mediterranean farmers for oxen and horses as draft animals.
 Cattle, especially oxen, were vital in northern Europe as draft animals.
 Plow teams, ideally comprising eight oxen, were necessary to plow the heavy soils.
 Few farmers were wealthy enough to own a full team and thus plowing required cooperation and sharing of draft animals among farmers.
-Horses in Roman times were owned mostly by the wealthy but they were increasingly used as draft animals to replace oxen after about 1000.
+Horses in Roman times were owned mostly by the wealthy but they were increasingly used as draft animals to replace oxen after about 1000 AD.
 Oxen were cheaper to own and maintain, but horses were faster.
 Pigs were the most important animals raised for meat in medieval England and other parts of northern Europe.
 Pigs were prolific and required little care.
 Sheep produced wool, skin (for parchment), meat, and milk, though less valuable in the marketplace than pigs.